-Problem solving is the process part of mathematics that has often been overlooked in the past in favour of skills such as addition and solving triangles (see What is Problem Solving?).
-But there are other reasons for it to be part of the mathematics curriculum.
-The following are some reasons that are frequently suggested as to why you should include problem solving in your maths programme.
+Problem solving is the process part of mathematics that has often been overlooked in the past in favour of other skills (see What is Problem Solving?).
+But there are other reasons for it to be included in your mathematics programme:

 - It is similar in approach to the way that other subjects are taught in primary school.

 Based on current knowledge.
-Currently much credence is being given to a theory of learning called constructivism.
-This proposes that we construct our knowledge through our experience rather than absorbing what we are told.
-The constructivist views the child as an active learner.
-The more traditional approach to teaching mathematics sees the child as an empty vessel that has to be filled.
+A constructivist view of learning proposes that we construct our knowledge through our experience rather than absorbing what we are told.
+The constructivist views the student as an active learner.
+The more traditional approach to teaching mathematics sees the student as an empty vessel that has to be filled.
 Correspondingly we have two contrasting models of "the guide on the side", the coach trying to encourage the learner along, and "the sage on the stage", the lecturer imparting knowledge.
 In actual fact, the best teaching approach is probably some combination of the two.

 Most of the problems used in problem solving have more than one solution.
 So each of them can be approached in a variety of ways, some of which are sophisticated and some of which are less sophisticated.
-Hopefully, every child in your class can find one approach that they can use to solve the problems that you present.
-Over time, and from seeing what other children have done, you should be able to develop and extend the range of strategies that the children have at their disposal.
-So, starting with the members of your own class in mind, problems can be found that can give every child in the class the chance of making some progress toward a solution, either on their own or with the assistance of others in their group.
-Hence all children can develop from their current knowledge.
+Hopefully, every student in your class can find one approach that they can use to solve the problems that you present.
+Over time, and from seeing what other students have done, you should be able to develop and extend the range of strategies that students have at their disposal.

 Interesting and enjoyable.
-Problem solving seems to employ problems that are implicitly interesting to children.
-This is partly because problem solving does not involve a sequence of very similar questions that are designed to practice the same skill.
+Problem solving seems to be implicitly interesting to students.
+This is partly because it does not involve a sequence of very similar questions that are designed to practice the same skill.
 The novelty of the problems seems to add to their interest.

-Many teachers personalise word problems to include characters that the children in the class know.
-This also makes them more interesting and relevant to the children.
+Problem solving can be made even more engaging if you personalise problems to include characters that the students in the class know.
+This also makes them more interesting and relevant to the students.

 Then again the questions can be very interesting in themselves.
-This is partly because they involve some detective work, which most people enjoy.
+This is partly because they involve some detective work, which most students enjoy.
 It’s also partly because we all enjoy getting the answer after having struggled with a problem.
-And it’s partly because children enjoy having "ownership" of the problem.
+And it’s partly because students enjoy having "ownership" of the problem.
 The ownership issue is an important one.
-By working on a problem, children become involved with it and can get quite deeply involved with the mathematics that is both required to solve it, and that may be required to solve it.
+By working on a problem, students can get quite deeply involved with both the mathematics that is required to solve it, and the mathematics that may be required to solve it.

 Greater understanding.
-In the process of struggling with a problem, children can often obtain a fairly deep understanding of the mathematics surrounding the problem.
-This understanding is often enhanced, when, in a whole class setting, teachers draw together the various threads from all of the children in the class.
+In the process of struggling with a problem, students can obtain a deep understanding of the mathematics surrounding the problem.
+This understanding is often enhanced, when, in a whole class setting, teachers draw together the various threads from all of the students in the class.
 (We say more about this in the 'Reporting Back' section of Organising the Teaching of Problem Solving.)

 Positive attitudes.
-Because the children seem to enjoy the problems, and get quite involved with them (we have seen children work through their breaks in order to settle a problem), it helps them to gain a positive attitude towards the subject.
+Because students enjoy the problems it helps them to gain a positive attitude towards mathematics more generally.
 Some of them have even expressed the opinion that what they were doing was not mathematics and have asked to do more problem solving instead of mathematics!
 But we want them to see that problem solving is mathematics and that it is an enjoyable subject.

 Junior research mathematician.
-The way that children tackle problems is virtually the same as the way a research mathematician tackles research problems.
-There is very little difference between a child using the Scientific Approach to problem solve and a mathematician using it to do research.
-Hence through problem solving, children get a much better feel for what mathematics is actually about than they get in the more traditional type of teaching.
+The way that students tackle problems can be virtually the same as the way a research mathematician tackles research problems.
+Hence, through problem solving, students get a much better feel for what mathematics is actually about than they get in the more traditional type of teaching.
 Hopefully they begin to see that the subject is a live one, get some feeling for the way it is created, and see why certain things are done in certain ways.
 This then increases their insight into the subject as a whole and gives them a better feeling for what the subject is and what it is trying to do.

 Flexibility and creativity.
-Problem solving provides an opportunity for children to explore ideas and so gives them the chance to extend their creativity.
-Children are continually coming up with ways of tackling problems that we hadn’t thought of before.
-The interesting thing is that the children who are producing these ideas are not always the ones who we generally think of as being good at mathematics.
-Even apparently relatively weak children may have ideas that turn out to be fruitful.
+Problem solving provides an opportunity for students to explore ideas and gives them the chance to extend their creativity.
+Students are continually coming up with ways of tackling problems that we hadn’t thought of before.
+The interesting thing is that the students who are producing these ideas are not always the ones who we generally think of as being good at mathematics.
 Sometimes though, it can take a little work on the your part before the consequences of some ideas are seen.

 General problem solving.
 It is important to point out at this stage, that though we are concentrating here on mathematical problem solving, many of the strategies and techniques that are used in mathematics are used in any type of problem.
-The four stages of problem solving due to Pólya (in What is Problem Solving?) are quite general steps that can be applied to any problem whether mathematical or not!
+The four stages of problem solving described by Pólya (in What is Problem Solving?) are quite general steps that can be applied to any problem whether mathematical or not.

 Cooperative skills.
 Traditionally, mathematics has been taught to individuals working by themselves.
 Very little encouragement has been given to cooperation in the traditional didactic approach to teaching mathematics.
-There has not been the emphasis on children working together that there has been in other curriculum areas.
-But working in cooperative groups does seem to have advantages.
-Somehow, talking mathematics out loud appears to help learning and understanding, and it also seems to help many children produce original ideas.
-So emphasising group work in problem solving appears to increase enjoyment, learning and social skills such as communication.
+There has not been the emphasis on students working together that there has been in other curriculum areas.
+But working in cooperative groups does have advantages.
+Discussing mathematics out loud helps learning and understanding, and it also helps many students produce original ideas.
+Emphasising group work in problem solving appears to increase not only enjoyment, but also learning and social skills such as communication.

 To practice skills.
 Some teachers use problems to reinforce technical skills that may have been taught in other ways.
 Certain problems are chosen because they will use certain algorithmic skills.
 The divide by 2 or multiply by three and add 1 problem (in What is Problem Solving?) is an example of this.
-To get any feel for this problem you have to do quite a bit of arithmetic.
+To get a feel for this problem you have to do quite a bit of arithmetic.
 If you want to practice the 5 times table, then do the extension where the 3 is changed to a 5.
 This problem then gives some point to multiplication.
-Hopefully after doing lots of examples the children will start to see some patterns.
+Hopefully, after doing lots of examples, the students will start to see some patterns.
 We have also mentioned the practising of skills under the strategy Think.
-By choosing problems of this type the children have an opportunity to work on basic skills in an interesting situation.
+By choosing problems of this type the students have an opportunity to work on basic skills in an interesting situation.